Gold fingerprinting: Applications

-This method is used to characterize gold or a gold-containing item by its trace elements, a.k.a. fingerprinting the sample by mineralizing event and to the particular mine or bullion source.
-Elements that measure above the detection limits include : Ag, Cu, Ti, Fe, Pt, Pd, Mn, Cr, Ni, Sn, Hg, Pb, As and Te can be used for gold fingerprinting and geochemical characterization.
-In order for this technique to be used to identify the origins of the gold in question a database made from fingerprinting samples of gold from mines and bullion sources is required.
+Gold fingerprinting characterizes a gold sample or gold-containing item by analyzing its trace elements, identifying the sample by its mineralizing event and linking it to a specific mine or bullion source.
+Elements that are measured above detection limits can be used for gold fingerprinting and geochemical characterization.
+For this technique to be effective in identifying the origins of gold, a database of fingerprinted samples from mines and bullion sources is required.